Quality Criteria for Mass Email

 All mass email requests must adhere to the following standards:

-- Distribution: Request form must be submitted at least three business days prior to your requested distribution date, with limited exceptions for urgent messages from executive leadership and for emergency notifications.
+- Distribution: The request form must be submitted at least five business days before your requested distribution date.

-- Content: The content must follow university guidelines, as noted in the Communications and Public Affairs toolbox.
+- Content: The content must follow university guidelines, as noted in the Communications and Marketing brand toolbox and the best practices for developing effective emails.
 Content must also address one of the following critical needs for all faculty, staff

 or student recipients: